 - While pasta is cooking, start slowly melting butter in a small saucepan over medium heat until golden brown.
 The butter will foam up and rise, but just keep stirring until it turns brown.

-- Remove pan from heat and allow the sediment to settle at the bottom of the pan for a few minutes.
-Here is what it will look like when it is all settled:
+- Remove pan from heat and pour melted butter into a tempered glass bowl or measuring bowl.
+Allow the sediment to settle at the bottom of the bowl for a few minutes.

 - Serve immediately.